 How to Start Talking to Relatives About Estate Planning

 Talking about death and money is an uncomfortable topic for many- especially when both are in the same conversation.
-It is common that people avoid talking about wills to their families and that they don’t know until the family member has already passed.
-However, it is important that your family should know what will be coming after your death.
+It is common for people to avoid talking about trusts and wills to their families which often results in confusion between surviving family members.
+However, it is important that your family is prepared for what will come after your passing.

 How to Start Talking to Your Family About Estate planning